FedeDP/libmodule/README.md

 Unsurprisingly, module is the core concept of libmodule architecture.
 It can be somewhat seen as a class, and shares lots of concepts with an Actor.
 It helps you to write standard and clean projects with small units, so called modules, whose job should be self-contained.
-You may notice though that recv method takes a message_t as parameter.
-This parameter can be used as module's messaging system (with PubSub mechanism too).

 ## But...why?